DiceDB/docs/src/content/docs/commands/GETDEL.md

 ---
 title: GETDEL
-description: Documentation for the Redis command GETDEL
+description: Documentation for the DiceDB command GETDEL
 ---

-# DiceDB Command: GETDEL

-## Overview

 The `GETDEL` command in DiceDB is used to retrieve the value of a specified key and then delete the key from the database.
 This command is useful when you need to fetch a value and ensure that it is removed from the database in a single atomic operation.